-- 5.19 NPPF paragraph 149(d) states one of the exceptions is 'the replacement of a building, provided the new building is in the same use and not materially larger than the one it replaces'. - 5.20 It is worth noting that LPSS Policy P2(2)(b) defines the circumstances where a new building will constitute a 'replacement' building.
-Namely that it is sited on or in a position that substantially overlaps that of the original building, unless it can be clearly demonstrated that an alternative position would not increase the overall impact on the openness of the Green Belt.
-However as in the case of extensions, the policy remains silent on what percentage scale of increase the Council would consider as being 'materially larger'.
+(2)(b) A new building will only constitute a "replacement" if it is sited on or in a position that substantially overlaps that of the original building, unless it can be clearly demonstrated that an alternative position would not increase the overall impact on the openness of the Green Belt.

+6.18 However as in the case of extensions, the policy remains silent on what percentage scale of increase the Council would consider as being 'materially larger'.
 Although it should be noted that whilst there may be a number of factors that determine whether a proposal is 'disproportionate', the assessment of 'materially larger' relates more closely to the size and scale of the development.
 Furthermore, even relatively small percentage increases could be considered to be materially larger for the purposes of this policy.
 Whilst no percentage increase is defined, it should also be noted that the Council considers that the 'materially larger' test is a significantly more restrictive test in terms of the increase that may be found acceptable than 'disproportionate'.
 Clearly if the intention was to apply the same test to replacement dwellings as extensions the same word would have been used in the NPPF.